Services Pricing Work Studio Team Blog Contact Start a project

 Pattern -> operational truth

-Google’s own local ranking guidance encourages businesses to manage and respond to reviews.
-That recommendation is not merely algorithmic advice.
+A perfect five with three reviews from 2021 reads as weaker than a 4.6 with sixty reviews from the last three months.
+Volume and freshness tell a searcher the business is in motion.
+Google’s own local ranking guidance encourages businesses to manage and respond to reviews, and that recommendation is not merely algorithmic advice.
 It is social advice.
-A review response shows future customers how the business behaves when watched.
+A response shows every future customer how the business behaves when it is being watched.

 The customer experience used to vanish after the door closed.
 Now it becomes searchable.

-A polite receptionist, a late delivery, a clean waiting room, a confusing invoice, a careful repair, a rushed consultation: all of it may return as public language.
+A polite receptionist, a late delivery, a clean waiting room, a confusing invoice, a careful repair, a rushed consultation — all of it may return as public language.
 Reviews turn operational behavior into marketing material, whether the business intended it or not.
+This is the uncomfortable, clarifying truth of the ritual: the review system exposes the service system.
+You cannot fake a durable reputation with scripts alone, because the machine that produces your reviews is your actual business.

-Michael Luca’s work on Yelp ratings and restaurant revenue is often cited because it gives economic weight to what every local operator feels: public reputation can influence demand.
-Chevalier and Mayzlin’s study of online book reviews and sales similarly shows that word of mouth online is not decorative noise.
+Michael Luca’s research on Yelp ratings and restaurant revenue is often cited because it gives economic weight to what every local operator already feels in their gut: public reputation can move demand.
+Chevalier and Mayzlin’s study of online book reviews and sales points the same direction — word of mouth online is not decorative noise.
+It moves markets.
+The practical implication is bracing.
+If a fractional change in your star rating can shift how many people walk through the door, then reviews are not a soft, feel-good metric.
+They are a revenue lever hiding in plain sight.

 A review response has two audiences.

 The first is the person who wrote the review.
-The second is everyone who will read the exchange later.
+The second is everyone who will read the exchange later — often months later, often at the exact moment they are deciding whether to trust you.
+This is why the reply is really a second review, one you get to author yourself.

 • names the issue without melodrama